michalcichon/michalcichon.github.io/_posts/2020-10-17-basic-config-server-to-avoid-hardcoding-in-ios-app.md

 ALTER USER 'root'@'localhost' IDENTIFIED BY 'MySecretPassw0rd!';
 ```

-We should not use root account in real life, but just for the demo it is just fine.
+We should not use root account in real life, but for the demo it is just fine.
 I won't use my running locally MariaDB instance on the production. 😅

 # Database Schema

 I would like sort of key-value storage that can be fetched from the backend side and stored in a local database.
-Additionally I would like to keep track of the updates so I won't fetch configurations I already have on my device.
+Additionally I would like to keep track of the updates so I won't fetch configurations I already have on my device up-to-date.

 We could build more complex versioning system.
 But I would keep it simple and use timestamps.
 Thanks to `DEFAULT` statement, `updated_at` field will be automatically updated by MariaDB engine every time a row in `config` table is updated.